tidyverse/tidyverse.org/content/blog/scales-1-3-0/index.md

 </div>

-Transformation objects can also now optionally contain information about it's derivatives and inverse derivative which makes it possible to properly correct density estimations of transformed values.
+Transformation objects can now also (optionally) record the derivatives and inverse derivative which makes it possible to properly correct density estimations of transformed values.

 ## Fixes to range training in discrete scales